adriatic/tandem/docs/01-how-to/2-debug/01-chrome/01-setup.md

 This image shows the Redwood Blog application in the background and the user interface of the Chrome DevTools rendered on top.
 The yellow markers 1, 2 and 3 define the sequence of clicks needed to render DevTools.

 Then, traverse the "application tree" to reach the `HomePage.js` (yellow marker 3 on Image 3) and set the breakpoint at line 5 (yellow marker 4 on Image 3).
-At that point restart the browser and observe that the "built in Chrome debugger" reached the brakpoint (yellow marker 5 on Image 3)
+At that point restart the browser and observe that the "built in Chrome debugger" reached the set breakpoint (yellow marker 5 on Image 3)
 <br/>